 MARCO DI SAPIA

-Marco Di Sapia has enjoyed successes in several Mozart roles, including both Don Giovanni and Leporello, which he both sang at National State Opera Ulan Bator (Mongolia).
-He also performed Dottore Malatesta in Donizetti’s Don Pasquale at Schlosstheater Schönbrunn, Figaro in Rossini’s Il Barbiere di Siviglia with the Klassikfestival Schloss Kirchstetten (Austria), all Four Villains in Les Contes d’Hoffmann at City Opera Stettin (Poland), Faninal in Der Rosenkavalier at State Opera Gdansk (Poland), Plistene in Antonio Salieri’s La grotta di Trofonio at the Wiener Konzerthaus, Mirko in the world premiere of Eine Marathon-Familie at the Bregenzer Festspiele, Danilo at the Operettensommer Kufstein as well as Pappacoda in J. Strauss Jr.’s Eine Nacht in Venedig and Boris in Shostakovich’ only operetta Moskva, Cheremushki both at Wiener Kammeroper.
+Marco Di Sapia has enjoyed successes as Don Giovanni and Leporello, which he both sang at National State Opera Ulan Bator (Mongolia), and performed Zamti in the world premiere of Cherubini’s “lost” opera Koukourgi at the Stadttheater Klagenfurt, Dottore Malatesta in Don Pasquale at Schlosstheater Schönbrunn, Figaro in Il Barbiere di Siviglia with the Klassikfestival Schloss Kirchstetten (Austria), all Four Villains in Les Contes d’Hoffmann at City Opera Stettin (Poland), Faninal in Der Rosenkavalier at State Opera Gdansk (Poland), Plistene in Antonio Salieri’s La grotta di Trofonio at the Wiener Konzerthaus, Mirko in the world premiere of Eine Marathon-Familie at the Bregenzer Festspiele as well as Pappacoda in J. Strauss Jr.’s Eine Nacht in Venedig and Boris in Shostakovich’ only operetta Moskva, Cheremushki both at Wiener Kammeroper.